shashankdixit047/SatyanndHospital/README.md

 # Satyanand Hospital

-Satyanand Hospital is a top multi-specialist hospital in Shahjanpur, serving both villagers and city residents for over 20 years.
+Satyanand Hospital is a top multi-specialist hospital in Shahjahanpur, serving both villagers and city residents for over 20 years.
 They offer free treatment with Ayushman card.
 Book your appointment now for trusted healthcare services.

 ## Services Offered
 - Orthopedic services